MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 1. Verify **Joni Sherman** is listed below **Members**, then close the flyout panel by selecting the **X** on the top right of the flyout panel.

-1. Sign out of the Mod Administrator account by selecting the MA icon on the top right of the window, then selecting **Sign out** and closing the browser window.
+1. Close the InPrivate window.

 You have successfully created the **EDM_DataUploaders group** and assigned Joni access to create an EDM classifier.